View Document Text

 typically not listed on any national securities exchange and can be difficult to sell, trade, or

-Structured Notes are listed on national securities exchanges, such securities are often thinly
+some Structured Notes are listed on national securities exchanges, such securities are

-traded and difficult to sell, trade, or liquidate.
-As a result, the issuing financial institution’s
+often thinly traded and difficult to sell, trade, or liquidate.
+As a result, the issuing financial

-broker-dealer affiliate or the broker-dealer distributor of the note may be the only potential
+institution’s broker-dealer affiliate or the broker-dealer distributor of the note may be the

-buyers for your Structured Note, and many issuers often specifically disclaim their intention to
+only potential buyers for your Structured Note, and many issuers often specifically disclaim

-repurchase or make markets in the notes that they issue.
-If you choose to invest in a
+their intention to repurchase or make markets in the notes that they issue.
+If you choose to

-Structured Note, you must be prepared to hold the note until it reaches the maturity date, or
+invest in a Structured Note, you must be prepared to hold the note until it reaches the

-bear the risk of selling the note at a discount to its value at the time of sale.
+maturity date, or bear the risk of selling the note at a discount to its value at the time of

 Payoff structure.
 Structured Notes often have complicated payoff structures that make it

-can be complex to determine each note’s performance, as the payoff structures and features
+note.
+It can be complex to determine each note’s performance, as the payoff structures

-vary considerably among different notes.
-For example, payoff structures may be leveraged,
+and features vary considerably among different notes.
+For example, payoff structures may

-inverse, or inverse-leveraged, which can result in larger returns or losses for the investor.
-You
+be leveraged, inverse, or inverse-leveraged, which can result in larger returns or losses for

-should review the prospectus and pricing supplements carefully for each Structured Note to
+the investor.
+You should review the prospectus and pricing supplements carefully for each

-plus an additional payoff amount to the investor.
-This is calculated by multiplying the increase
+principal plus an additional payoff amount to the investor.
+This is calculated by multiplying

-in the Reference Instrument by a fixed percentage, which is often called the “participation
+the increase in the Reference Instrument by a fixed percentage, which is often called the

-rate.”
-The participation rate determines how much of the increase in the Reference Instrument
+“participation rate.”
+The participation rate determines how much of the increase in the

 Capped maximum returns.
 Some Structured Notes provide payments that are linked to a